A leather/metal wrap to protect a paperback book.

-- Leather https://amzn.to/2OCYmmp - Big bags of off cuts
+- Leather Amazon link - Big bags of off cuts

 - Sharpe knife for cutting leather

-The leather came from ebay and was a handy 210mm x 295mm so mine didn't need cutting to size.
-A sturdy pair of scissors could be used to cut the leather depending on thickness but a knife can be cleanly run along the edge of a metal ruler to give a clean true cut.
+The leather came from Amazon had some bits at around a handy 210mm x 295mm so mine didn't need much cutting to size.
+A sturdy pair of scissors was used to cut the leather, depending on thickness a knife can be cleanly run along the edge of a metal ruler to give a clean true cut over a longer distance.

 I've made a couple of covers like the one above and think that leather of at least 2mm thickness works best.

-I've used aluminium sheet for the one pictured but anything flat will do!
-The aluminium is a couple of millimetres thick and has held up relatively well to the abuses of being in my bag.
+I've used aluminum sheet for the one pictured but anything flat will do!
+The aluminum is a couple of millimeters thick and has held up relatively well to the abuses of being in my bag.

-Can be home made from a nail, instructable to follow.
+Can be home made from a nail, instructable here!.

 Step 2: Measure & Cut